duartegalvao/indico-presentations/PITCHME.md

     &rarr; Indico Core, as a setting
 - Specific to JACoW use cases
     - highly linked to Indico
-        &rarr; JACoW Plugin or Microsservice
+        &rarr; JACoW Plugin or Microservice
     - loosely related to Indico
         &rarr; JACoW's problem ;)